-For the purpose of the Company's capital management, capital includes issued equity capital, and all other equity reserves attributable to the equity holders of the parent.
-The primary objective of the Company's capital management is to maximise the shareholder value.
+For the purpose of the Company's capital management, capital includes issued equity capital, convertible preference share, share premium and all other equity reserves attributable to the equity holders of the Company.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-The Company monitors capital using a gearing ratio, which is total debt divided by total capital plus net debt.
+The Company monitors capital using a gearing ratio, which is total debt divided by total capital plus total debt.
 The Company's policy is to keep the gearing ratio at an optimum level to ensure that the debt related covenant are complied with.

-(Amount in Rs"00")
+(Amount in "00")